ComfyUI Extension: Flux Resolution

 1. Take any desired width and height as input

-2. Compute the optimal generate resolution for Flux
+2. Compute the optimal generate resolution for the model

-3. Perform if necessary a second HiRes pass
+3. Perform automatically and if necessary a second HiRes pass

-4. Perform if necessary an additionnal upscale pass
+4. Perform automatically and if necessary an additionnal upscale pass

 Check the example below !